Appsero/appsero-helper/README.md

 Appsero Helper provide a connection between your Plugin or Theme users and their sites to your WordPress store.

-AppSero offers Analytics, Licensing and Release system for Premium Plugins and Themes.
+Appsero offers Analytics, Licensing and Release system for Premium Plugins and Themes.

 ## Installation